kiedtl/roguelike/doc/upgrades.md

 You will get the `enraged` status when critically injured (i.e., when an attack takes 50% of your HP off, or an attack leaves you at below 10% HP).

-## OI_Shove

-> "You begin shoving past foes when injured."

-You will get the `shove` status when critically injured (i.e., when an attack takes 50% of your HP off, or an attack leaves you at below 10% HP).

 ## Healthy

 > "You are unusually robust."